-The Texas MEP has developed policies and procedures related to the management and exchange of migrant student records through the Migrant Student Information Exchange (MSIX) and the New Generation System (NGS).
+The Texas MEP has developed policies and procedures related to the management and exchange of migratory student records through the Migrant Student Information Exchange (MSIX) and the New Generation System (NGS).
 Funding will be allocated for the State and for the LEAs to ensure that there is a consistent and timely electronic transfer of records, including immunization records and other health information; academic history, including partial credit and credit accrual; State Assessment data; and eligibility of services under the Individuals with Disabilities Education Act.
-Texas, in coordination with five other states, will contract with an entity to carry out NGS responsibilities needed to ensure the continuity of transfer of records.
+Texas, in coordination with three other states, will contract with an entity to carry out NGS responsibilities needed to ensure the continuity of transfer of records.
 In addition, the SEA allocates funds for a contracted entity to carry out the MSIX state level responsibilities and to provide training in uses of the system.
-The Texas MEP has created the Texas Manual for NGS Data Management Requirements for the purposes of providing guidance and outlining the minimum requirements and procedures for LEAs to follow.
+The Texas MEP has created the Texas Data Management Requirements Manual NGS/MSIX for the purposes of providing guidance and outlining the minimum requirements and procedures for LEAs to follow.
 The Texas MEP staff will update that manual to include any necessary adjustments to the data entry process.
 In addition, an NGS User Manual is also available for users in the NGS website.
 Texas MEP staff will train staff from the 20 Regional ESCs on the uses of the system and the data requirements.
-The SEA will allocate funds for ESCs to provide NGS training and technical assistance for the designated NGS specialists at each funded LEA.
+The SEA will allocate funds for ESCs to provide NGS and MSIX training and technical assistance for the designated NGS specialists at each funded LEA.
 Part of the training will involve the review of a timeline to follow throughout the year.
 The timeline will include designated schedules for entering data and schedules for running reports used to verify records are up to date.
 Interstate and Intrastate coordination of services for migratory children will also be incorporated in that timeline.
-LEAs that receive MEP funding are required to have designated NGS specialists trained on the NGS process.
+LEAs that receive MEP funding are required to have designated NGS specialists trained on the NGS and MSIX process.

 Use of Funds (ESEA section 1304(b)(4)): Describe the State’s priorities for the use of Title I, Part C funds, and how such priorities relate to the State’s assessment of needs for services in the State.

-TEA will be using its Title I, Part C funds for two primary purposes.
-The first priority is continuing the work of the MSIX and NGS.
+TEA will be using its Title I, Part C funds for three primary purposes.

+The first priority is the streamlining initiatives from the State as a way to focus on addressing key identified for the migratory children in the state.
+Those key initiatives include MEP Consolidated Capacity Building Initiative, MEP Curriculum Initiative, State Parent Advisory Council, NGS/MSIX, and CNA/SDP/Evaluation support.

+The second priority is continuing the work of the MSIX and NGS.
 Consistent and timely transfer of records is critical to ensure that students served by this program receive the services that they need for success in the classroom.
 Additionally, the associated trainings and support resources for the MSIX and NGS systems will be supported through funds from the program.

-The second funding priority is grants to all 20 ESCs to provide professional development and technical assistance to local education agencies in their regions on requirements related to the Title I, Part C program.
-Additionally, TEA will be exploring new strategies to strengthen identification and recruitment; parental engagement in coordination with the statewide Parental Advisory Council (PAC); involvement with national collaborative consortiums, addressing early childhood and OSY; and use of data to drive program planning and resource allocation with the ultimate goal of improving migrant student outcomes from early childhood to college.
+The third funding priority is grants to all 20 ESCs to provide professional development and technical assistance to local education agencies in their regions on requirements related to the Title I, Part C program.
+Additionally, TEA will be exploring new strategies to strengthen identification and recruitment; parental engagement in coordination with the statewide Parental Advisory Council (PAC); involvement with national collaborative consortiums, addressing early childhood and OSY; and use of data to drive program planning and resource allocation with the ultimate goal of improving migratory student outcomes from early childhood to college.

 Title I, Part D: Prevention and Intervention Programs for Children and Youth who are Neglected, Delinquent, or At-Risk